Home Risk management Sortino Ratio – What Is A Good Number? (Formula, Calculation and Definition)

 The Sortino Ratio is a variation of the Sharpe Ratio, and the difference between the two is that the Sortino Ratio removes the effects of upward price movements to focus on the distribution of the negative returns.
 In other words, Sortino Ratio uses only the standard deviation of the negative returns, while the Sharpe Ratio includes the positive returns in its calculation, thereby punishing upside returns which is what the investors are after in the first place.

-There are a few factors that can significantly affect a portfolio’s Sortino Ratio, giving you a false result.
+A few factors can significantly affect a portfolio’s Sortino Ratio, giving you a false result.
 One of them is the timeframe used in analyzing the portfolio returns.
 The period for consideration must be multiple years and in fact, it should cover a complete business cycle.
 If you consider a short duration in your analysis, you will get a false result because the market may be in a bull phase with mostly positive returns or a bearish phase with mostly negative returns.
 So, it’s better to consider a full business cycle to get the real value of the Sortino ratio.

 Another factor that can influence the Sortino Ratio is the liquidity of the underlying assets in a portfolio.
 A portfolio can seem to have a low-risk score simply because the underlying securities in the portfolio are illiquid.
 For example, small-cap stocks or investments in privately held companies, which are not frequently priced, tend not to fluctuate that much.
 So, if your portfolio has a high concentration of these type of assets, the portfolio’s Sortino Ratio can be artificially high, making you think that your risk-adjusted returns are good, while they may not be that good.